riffomonas/RR_R25_2014/research_plan.md

 * Time spent on case studies and presentations
 * Number, frequency, quality of commits in the "Extend" activity
 * Evidence for more advanced git commands
-* Is there an indication from future publications that more descriptive analysis methods are being published?
+* Indication from future publications that more descriptive analysis methods are being published